Course Detail - Furness College, Cumbria

 What Modules will you Study?

-The course includes biochemistry, genetics, DNS finger printing, genetic modification and biotechnologies.
+The course includes biochemistry, genetics, DNA finger printing, genetic modification and biotechnologies.

 You will participate in laboratory work and develop technical and scientific skills.